 The monitor appreciates the efforts Tutwiler has taken to mitigate the issues resulting from long standing staffing challenges.
-Those steps have included a reliance on mandated overtime and utilizing employees who are non-APOSTC correctional officers for certain jobs, such as monitoring the prison's camera system and manning control rooms.
-Other mitigating strategies have included retaining the part-time services of retired uniform staff, placing supervisors in line posts when needed to maintain operations, doubling up correctional officer housing posts, and utilizing CCOs to man control rooms.
+Those steps have included a reliance on mandated overtime and utilizing employees who are non-APOSTC Correctional Officers for certain jobs, such as monitoring the prison's camera system and manning control rooms.
+Other mitigating strategies have included retaining the part-time services of retired uniform staff, placing supervisors in line posts when needed to maintain operations, doubling up Correctional Officer housing posts, and utilizing CCOs to man control rooms.
 The ADOC continues the practice of allowing officers from other ADOC facilities to work overtime, or otherwise be temporarily assigned at Tutwiler, only after those officers have been trained as required by the settlement agreement.
 The Tutwiler staffing plan calls for one officer to be assigned to each dorm.
 It has become the norm that some posts must be doubled each shift to cover vacancies as a result of staffing levels.
 When this occurs, one officer must cover two dorms; however, video surveillance is constant in most areas of the facility.
-Occasionally, supervisors are pulled from their assignments to perform correctional officer duties.
-While these efforts may be workable in the short term, they do not, in the monitor's strongly held opinion, present a long-term solution to the chronic staffing shortage.
+During the January 2022 interview with the monitor, one staff member reported covering three dorms, though small, at once.
+Occasionally, supervisors are pulled from their assignments to perform Correctional Officer duties.
+While these efforts may be workable in the short term, they do not, in the monitor's strongly held opinion, present a longterm solution to the chronic staffing shortage.
 This situation is no doubt exacerbated by the current COVID-19 pandemic as staff call out sick and some must be quarantined after testing positive in a community-based test.
-Since the advent of the COVID-19 pandemic, the monitor notes the wardens and captains at Tutwiler have, upon occasion, worked on weekends and after hours to ensure posts were filled.
+Since the advent of the COVID-19 pandemic, the monitor notes the Wardens and Captains at Tutwiler have, upon occasion, worked on weekends and after hours to ensure posts were filled.
 They have led by example.
-Given these challenges, exacerbated by COVID-19, the on-going recruitment and retention of qualified staff remains critically important and will be addressed later in this report.
+Given these challenges, the ongoing recruitment and retention of qualified staff remains critically important and will be addressed later in this report.